Add to favorite

 May 27, 2010 10:31

 A distinctive feature of Russian cuisine is abundance and variety of snacks and starters.
-Just like in former times, it is still a custom in Russian homes to serve for the arrival of guests all kinds of dainties - sauerkraut, soaked apples, salted mushrooms and cucumbers, herring, caviar, etc. According to the Russian tradition hosts in a hospitable house welcome their guests at the door and immediately invite them to the table set out in advance.
+Just like in former times, it is still a custom in Russian homes to serve for the arrival of guests all kinds of dainties - sauerkraut, soaked apples, salted mushrooms and cucumbers, herring, caviar, etc. According to the Russian tradition hosts in a hospitable house welcome their guests at the door and immediatly invite them to the table set out in advance.

 A variety of salads are a must on a festive Russian table: the most typical are the Russian salad, beetroot salad (vinaigrette), herring salad, etc. Before cooking of salads the ingredients are cooled down.
 Hot snacks are comparatively rare: the best of them moved to the category of second courses.
 An exception is boiled potato.
 Meanwhile hot snacks are the best snacks to strong drinks.